WeCovr

 If I scrape my car in a car park and no one else is involved, do I have to tell my insurer?

 Generally, yes.
 Most UK motor insurance policies contain a clause requiring you to report any accident or loss, regardless of whether you intend to make a claim.
 You should inform them for "information purposes only."
-This protects you from potential future allegations and fulfils your contractual duty, ensuring your policy remains valid for when you might really need it.
+This may help reduce exposure to potential future allegations and fulfils your contractual duty, ensuring your policy remains valid for when you might really need it.

-Is comprehensive insurance always the most expensive option?
+Is comprehensive insurance typically the most expensive option?

-No, surprisingly it is not always the most expensive.
+No, surprisingly it is not typically the most expensive.
 Insurers' risk calculations have found that drivers who opt for the lowest level of cover (Third-Party Only) are sometimes in a higher-risk category.
 This can occasionally make Comprehensive cover cheaper than Third-Party or Third-Party, Fire & Theft.
-It is always best to get quotes for all three levels of cover to find the best value.
-An expert broker like WeCovr can compare these options for you instantly.
+It is typically best to get quotes for all three levels of cover to find the good value.
+A WeCovr specialist or one of our broker partners can compare these options for you instantly.

 What is the difference between a compulsory and a voluntary excess?

-The compulsory excess is a fixed amount set by your insurer that you must pay on any claim.
+The compulsory excess is a fixed amount set by your insurer that you should consider whether you may need to pay on any claim.
 The voluntary excess is an additional amount you agree to pay on top of the compulsory one.
 By choosing a higher voluntary excess, you can often lower your overall premium.
-However, you must be certain you can afford to pay the total excess (compulsory + voluntary) if you need to make a claim.
+However, you should consider whether you may need to be certain you can afford to pay the total excess (compulsory + voluntary) if you may need to make a claim.

 Don't let a hidden financial blindspot derail your future on the road.
 Take control of your motoring costs by ensuring your policy is a true shield.